The Best Pubs with Fireplaces in Adelaide For a Cosy Feed

 Uraidla Hotel

-With exposed brick and beams, classy yet comfortable furnishings, delightful lighting and occasionally mulled wine on the menu, you’ll be transported to another era at the famous Uraidla Hotel.
-Topped off with their snug fireplace in the perfect position to heat the entire room, and you’re in cosy heaven.
+With exposed brick and beams, classy and comfortable furnishings, delightful lighting, and occasionally mulled wine on the menu, you’ll be transported to another era at the famous Uraidla Hotel.
+Top it all off with their snug fireplace in the perfect position to heat the entire room with plush leather armchairs, and you’re hard-pressed to find a cosier winter haven.

 1196 Greenhill Road, Uraidla

-Worked your way through the best pubs in Adelaide with fireplaces and looking for somewhere to eat?
-Be sure to check out our list of the hottest new restaurants around the city.
-Keen to kick back with a glass of red?
-The best wineries in South Australia have you covered.
+Worked your way through the best pubs with fireplaces in Adelaide and looking for some food and wine inspo?
+Be sure to check out our list of the hottest new restaurants around the city, or kick back with a glass of red at the best wineries in South Australia.